Mothman and the Thunderbirds – Portal Hooper Review

 The Seventh Sin, Disrelish:

-There is nothing to disrelish within the musical spectrum of Mothman and the Thunderbirds and his album Portal Hooper.
+Nothing to disrelish within the musical spectrum of Mothman and the Thunderbirds and his album, Portal Hooper.
+Therefore, this concludes Mothman and the Thunderbirds and his album, Portal Hooper. review.

 1. Ruby Skies